 Zakat is one of the pillars of Islam.
-It involves getting a percentage of your wealth and share with the needy.
+It involves getting a percentage of your wealth and sharing it with the needy.
 In fact, Zakat is a requirement for those who have.
-You need to pay Zakat to have your fasting accepted by the Almighty.
+You need to pay Zakat to have your fasting accepted by the Almighty Allah.
 To know the minimum amount of Zakat you ought to pay to purify your Ramadan, simply multiply your wealth by 2.5%.
 Zakat can be in any form – money, food etc. And when offering food for Zakat, it’s required that you select from the food you use most often at your home.

 Do: Give, Give, Give!

 Ramadan is a month for giving.
-Give to those I need!
+Give to those in need!
 One thing you ought to always remember as a Muslim is that Allah gave you that wealth to be shared with those He didn’t give it.
 Therefore, share it!
-There are many thing you can give during Ramadan.
-For example, there are many Muslims out there who are fasting but when they are not even sure of a meal to break their fast.
+There are many things you can give during Ramadan.
+For example, there are many Muslims out there who are fasting but when are not even sure of the meal they will use to break their fast.
 Offer iftar to as many Muslims as you can.